Nonconvex regularization for sparse neural networks: Introduction

-where the constant \(C_f\) depends only on the function \(f\); see Theorem \ref{thm:fid_est}. \end{itemize} The last point quantitively affirms the assertion that the hyperparameter $\alpha$ can be treated as a trade-off between the network sparsity and reconstruction accuracy.
-In particular, it shows that local solutions of~\eqref{eq:phi_problem} can reduce the fitting term below the level of noise or bias in the data by an appropriate choice of \(\alpha\).
-We remark that the property \(\phi'(0) = 1\), which could be replaced by \(\phi'(0) < +\infty\) with minor modifications, is required for the last result.
-For the \(\phi(z) = (1/q)\,z^q\) with \(q<1\) (and thus \(\phi'(0) = +\infty\)), the zero measure is always a local solution in the aforementioned sense, and thus no approximation guarantees can be given.
+\fixed{for any \(f \in \mathcal{W}(D)\), as introduced in Section~\ref{subsec:local_sol}}; see~Theorem~\ref{thm:fid_est}. \end{itemize} The last point quantitively affirms the assertion that the hyperparameter $\alpha$ can be treated as a trade-off between the network sparsity and reconstruction accuracy \fixed{(at least for a well-behaved subclass of functions \(f\))}.
+In particular, it shows that local solutions in the sense of measures of~\eqref{eq:phi_problem} can reduce the fitting term \fixed{to a similar level as the level of noise (or bias)} in the data by an appropriate choice of \(\alpha\), i.e., \fixed{\(\alpha \leq C \, l(y;f)\)}.

-Finally, we propose a method to algorithmically approximate local solutions of~\eqref{eq:phi_problem}.
-This is based upon an extension of the methods developed for \(\ell_1\) penalization~\cite{bredies2013inverse,boyd2017alternating,bach2017breaking,2019arXiv190409218P,flinth2019linear} to the setting of nonconvex penalizers \(\phi\).
+Finally, we propose a method to algorithmically approximate local solutions in the sense of measures of~\eqref{eq:phi_problem}.
+This is based upon an extension of the methods developed for \(\ell_1\) regularization~\cite{bredies2013inverse,boyd2017alternating,bach2017breaking,2019arXiv190409218P,flinth2019linear} to the setting of nonconvex penalties \(\phi\).
 Here, we combine adaptive node insertion and deletion with local minimization of the outer weights (or, optionally, full gradient-based training of all the weights \((a,b,c)\)).
 Again, we rely on the property \(\phi'(0) = 1\) and the corresponding optimality conditions to guide the node insertion and deletion steps.